neoglez/mydenglish/README.md

 # mydenglish
-Collection of english-to-german words (loanwords) used in the context of Infomatics
+Collection of english-to-german words (loanwords) used in the context of Infomatics.

 Contributions are welcome.